mesonbuild/meson/docs/markdown/Dependencies.md

 You can set the argument `threading` to `single` to use boost libraries that have been compiled for single-threaded use instead.

+## GL

+This finds the OpenGL library in a way appropriate to the platform.

 ## GTest and GMock